deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 {{< table-caption >}}
 <table id='0' style='font-size:14px'><tr><td>Knowledge Types</td><td>Example QA Pairs from CBT-QA</td><td>Distributions (%)</td></tr><tr><td>Basic CBT knowledge and concepts</td><td>Albert Ellis' Cognitive Model includes which components?
 A. Activating Events - Behaviors - Cognitions, B. Antecedents - Beliefs - Consequences, C: Activating Events - Beliefs - Consequences, C. Antecedents - Behaviors - Consequences</td><td>41.82</td></tr><tr><td>Practical CBT knowledge</td><td>When helping clients evaluate automatic thoughts, therapists should generally help clients evaluate which aspects of those thoughts?
 A. Accuracy and/or intensity, B. Intensity and/or utility, C. Accuracy and/or utility</td><td>34.09</td></tr><tr><td>Case studies</td><td>The client has identified an automatic thought of "My partner is going to break up with me".
 The therapist asks the client, "If your thought is accurate and your partner does break up with you, what does that mean about you?".
 The therapist is most likely trying to identify: A. The client's intermediate belief, B. The client's core belief, C. The client's thinking error</td><td>18.18</td></tr><tr><td>Others</td><td>What are some ways that CBT therapists can engage in therapy from a multicultural perspective? (select all that apply) A. Not take clients from a different culture than their own, B. Ask clients about the strengths and challenges of their cultural, racial, and ethnic identity during intake, C. Being aware of their own cultural values and biases, D. Work together with the client to incorporate the client's core values</td><td>5.9</td></tr></table>{{< /table-caption >}}

-> 🔼 The table presents the types of knowledge included in the CBT-QA dataset, example question-answer pairs for each type, and the distribution of each type in the test set.
+> 🔼 Table 1 presents the different types of knowledge included in the CBT-QA dataset, example question-answer pairs for each type, and the percentage of each type in the test set.
 > <details>
 > <summary>read the caption</summary>
 > Table 1: Knowledge types in CBT-QA, with example QA pairs and distributions in the test set.